openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 If you recall, we can multiply all of these matrices to get one matrix representing all the entire operation:  $$M = T⋅R⋅S$$

 We call this matrix $M$, because it places objects we give it in their place in the _Model_.
 Whenever you call `ofTranslate()`, `ofRotate()`, `ofScale()` (or equivalent) on an object, that operation is applied to the **currently active _Model_ matrix**.
-Whenever you execute `ofPushMatrix()`, a copy of that matrix is saved in _the matrix stack_, so that you can go back to it when neccessary.
+Whenever you execute `ofPushMatrix()`, a copy of that matrix is saved in _the matrix stack_, so that you can go back to it when necessary.
 And when necessary, you will then use `ofPopMatrix()`, which will cause the current matrix $M$ to be deleted and replace it with a matrix from the top of the matrix stack.
 That is the entire mystery about matrices.
 That's it.

 In the 'Advanced Graphics' chapter you'll learn about two similar matrices:
 * The _View_ matrix tramsforms the result of the _Model_ matrix to simulate where our camera is supposed to be at.